LucasDelfino92/morrowindsharp/modlist.md

     - **10 Atlas - Vanilla BC Mushrooms**: only if you installed **Project Atlas** earlier.
   - Hide/disable **correctUV Ore Replacer_fixed.esp**
   - From **correctUV Diverse Ore Veins**, hide/disable **correctUV Ore Replacer 1.0.esp**
-- [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
-They will still greet you, though, you just have to be a bit closer.
-- [**Higher Faction Requirements**](https://www.nexusmods.com/morrowind/mods/45732) by King Feraligatr: makes factions have higher requirements for advancing.
-  - Hide/disable **higher faction requirements - Morrowind Only.esp**.
-- [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
-It includes new bows, crossbows, arrows, bolts and throwing weapons.
-All weapons have been seamlessly integrated into the game world via leveled lists and other means.
-The new Stalhrim items can be crafted in the same way as the vanilla items.
-All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Less Aggressive Creatures**](https://www.nexusmods.com/morrowind/mods/48292) by Merlord: allows you to create a list of creatures which will have a chance to be spawned passively, with an MCM option to set the passive chance.
 Defaults to a 50% chance of non-diseased cliff racers being passive.
 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7: adds the ability to bash open locked doors and chests, as was an option in previous TES games.
-- [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
 - [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.
   - This mod is incorrectly packaged.
     - Expand the **Data Files** folder.